Richmond: There is still open water by the north and west bridges. Anglers have been catching some perch, crappie, and walleye.

 Buffalo lakes: A few panfish and pike have been caught.

-Pheasant: Hunters walking grass and cattails near harvested fields seem to be having the best success.
+Pheasant: Hunters focusing on cattails near harvested fields seems to be having the best success.

 Oakwood Lakes State Park